BitPay Card Review

 How to Get the Card

 In order to qualify for a BitPay Card, eligible applicants are required to request a card through the BitPay website.
-The card is currently being revamped—the new version requires applicants to sign up for a waitlist.
+Note that BitPay previously used the Visa card network but later switched to Mastercard in June 2020.

 Once available, the card application process is as follows: